bensadeh/circumflex/README.md

 - ⌨️ **Vim keybindings** - including repeat motion and <kbd>g</kbd>
 - 🛠 **Configureable** - change comment width, indentation size, highlighting ++
 - ❤️ **Add to favorites** - save interesting submissions for later
-- 🗄 **Dotfiles and VCS-friendly** - easy to commit your config and favorites to your dotfiles repo

 ## Installing